agata-anastazja/snakes-ladders/README.md

 I would

 - do rolls and board input validation
-- wrote a bit more tests around edge cases for game stats
+- wrote a bit more tests around edge cases for single game stats
+- clarify expected chaining behaviour - when you get from one modified to square to another, what should happen?

 ## License